mchl-schrdng/LookerQueryCost-ChromeExtension/README.md

 1. Open Looker and navigate to the Explore interface.

-2. Execute a query.
+2. Prepare your query by adding dimensions and measures.

-3. The cost of the query will be automatically calculated and displayed next to the query performance metrics.
+3. The cost of the query will be automatically calculated and displayed next to the query volume metrics.

 ## License